Pacific Football Legacy Project

 Scott Biedermann ’05, ’20 – Senior Associate Vice President, Development

 Tim Dickson ’98 – Executive Associate Athletic Director for Development

-A named endowment can be established with a minimum of $50,000 and designated for a specific sport or purpose.
-To fully endow an athletics scholarship, a gift of more than $1,000,000 is necessary to generate the $53,000 necessary to cover the annual cost of tuition, room/board and books for a student-athlete.
-A gift of $2,000,000 will endow a coaching position, the highest honor that can be bestowed by an athletics department.
+A named endowment can be established with a minimum cash or estate/planned gift of $50,000 and designated to support a specific sport or purpose within the Athletic Department.
+You can also endow a head coaching position, the highest honor that can be bestowed by an athletics department.

 PAF Fund Drive